Adjust color balance of RGB image with chromatic adaptation

 B = chromadapt(A,gray_val);

-The pillars are now white as expected, and the rest of the image has no yellow tint.
+Display the corrected image.
+The pillars now appear white as expected, and the rest of the image has no yellow tint.

 Open an image file containing minimally processed linear RGB intensities.